nigeljohnson73/coin73/miners/README.md

 Usage:- miner.php [-c 'chip-id'] [-d] [-h] [-q] [-r 'rig-id'] -w 'wallet-id' [-y]

-    -c 'id' : Set the chip id for this miner (defaults to 'PHP Script') -d      : Use the development server
-    -h      : This help message
+    -c 'id'  : Set the chip id for this miner (defaults to 'PHP Script') -d       : Use the development server (mnrtor.local) -h       : This help message
-    -q      : Shhhh!!, hide all the 'MESSAGE' output lines -r 'id' : Set the rig name for this miner (defaults to 'PHP-Miner') -w 'id' : Set 130 character wallet ID for miner rewards -y      : Yes!!
+    -p 'url' : Set the TOR proxy (defaults to '127.0.0.1:9050') -r 'id'  : Set the rig name for this miner (defaults to 'PHP-Miner') -w 'id'  : Set 130 character wallet ID for miner rewards -y       : Yes!!
 I got everything correct, just get on with it

 bash-3.2$
 ```